The Remodel Process

 If it seems like a good fit in terms of budget, project type and a couple other aspects, we then we meet about a week later to review your new detailed scope of work, price range, the process, etc.

-Meeting To Discuss Your Detailed Scope Of Work
+2nd Face-to-Face Meeting: Discuss Your Detailed Scope Of Work and the Design Process

 This next meeting is to go through your detailed scope of work, the pricing and make adjustments to fit your needs.